Brayden Wiliame

-He has previously played for the Parramatta Eels, Manly Warringah Sea Eagles and St George Illawarra Dragons in the NRL, and the Catalans Dragons in the Super League.
+He has previously played for the Parramatta Eels, Manly Warringah Sea Eagles and St George Illawarra Dragons in the (NRL), and the Catalans Dragons in the Super League.

+Wiliame is currently the coach of the Canterbury-Bankstown Bulldogs Women's NRLW squad.

 Background

-Wiliame was born in Gosford, New South Wales, Australia and is of Fijian-Rotuman descent.
+Wiliame was born in Gosford, New South Wales, Australia and is of Fijian descent.

 He played his junior football for the Woy Woy Roosters, Umina Bunnies and Central Coast Harold Matthews Cup and S. G. Ball Cup squads, before signing a 3-year contract with the Melbourne Storm.

 Playing career

 2010-2012

 From 2010 to 2012, Wiliame played for the Melbourne Storm's NYC team.

 In June 2010, Wiliame played for the New South Wales Under-18s team.

 In October 2010, Wiliame played for the junior Fiji team.

 2013

 In 2013, Wiliame joined the Parramatta Eels.
 In round 13 of the 2013 NRL season, Wiliame made his NRL debut for the Parramatta Eels against the Sydney Roosters.

 He played six games for Parramatta in the 2013 NRL season as the club finished last on the table for a second consecutive year.
 At the end of 2013, Wiliame was released by the Parramatta Eels and joined the Newcastle Knights for the 2014 NRL season.